borhenDH/carrefour-data-scraper/README.md

-# Create a new markdown cell in your notebook and paste this content

-"""
 # Carrefour Tunisia Web Scraper

 A robust web scraping tool that extracts detailed product information from Carrefour Tunisia's website, using Selenium and BeautifulSoup to navigate and collect comprehensive product data.